 Undergraduate and postgraduate courses taught at Oslo and Agder University (adjunct professor 2006-2022), have included Gender and Popular Music, Music Analysis, Music & Cultural Studies, Music & Media, and Music & Identity and graduate seminars that explore conjunctions between pop music, interpretation, gender theory, representation politics, aesthetics, and musicological analysis.

-In 2017 recognition of his international contribution to music research and education, Hawkins was elected life time member of the Norwegian Academy of Science and Letters.
-And in 2021 the anthology Popular Musicology and Identity, edited by Kai Arne Hansen, Eirik Askerøi and Freya Jarman, with contributions from key scholars in the field, paid tribute to his work in the diverse field of popular musicology.
+From 2009-2019, he was commissioning editor for the iconic series, Ashgate Popular and Folk Music Series (with Derek Scott and thereafter Lori Burns), which involved over 100 commissions.
+In recognition of his international contribution to music research and education, Hawkins was elected life time member of the Norwegian Academy of Science and Letters in 2017.
+In 2021 an anthology Popular Musicology and Identity: Essays in Honour of Stan Hawkins, edited by Kai Arne Hansen, Eirik Askerøi and Freya Jarman, with contributions from key scholars in the field, paid tribute to his work in the diverse field of popular musicology.